Eroret Boarding School

 • A safe home – protection from long, dangerous journeys to school

-• Caregiving support from the caregiver
+• Caregiving support from the caregivers

 • Optimal learning conditions – fewer distractions and more time for academic success